hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)

+- **2022-04:** A paper was accepted by *Journal of Artificial Intelligence and Technology*.
+- **2022-04:** Invited to be the Publicity Chair of the international conference *2022 International Conference on Applied Mathmatics and Digital Simulation(AMDS 2022)*.
 - **2022-04:** Apple for a Computer Software Intellectual Property Right Certificate of Registration.
 - **2022-03:** A paper was published in the international journal *Briefings in bioinformatics*.
 - **2022-03:** Invited to be the Special Session Co-Chair, Workshop Chair of the international conference "ICCSI 2022".